When Does It Make Sense to Consider a Strategic Partner?

 Credentialing

 Credentialing is no longer optional for building a practice.
-Today it’s more necessary than ever for you and your providers to be in network.
+Today it’s more necessary than ever for you and your providers to be in-network.
 But credentialing is also a complex and time-consuming distraction.
-Enjoy faster application turnaround, reduce busywork, and devote more time to priorities while we handle the health insurance enrollment and credentialing process; provide ongoing credentialing service; and track deadlines, expirations, and renewal dates.

 When should you consider outsourcing?